Types of Paraphrasing

 The original text has been transformed into a different grammatical form (question or a statement beginning with the subject).

 For academic purposes, you must know the guidelines regarding this type of paraphrasing provided by your college or university.
 You should also know how it can affect your grades.
-You can get details here.

-Adaptation paraphrasing:
+Adaptation Paraphrasing:

 This involves taking key information from the original text and incorporating it into a new context or format.